-Because small cell lung cancer spreads quickly from the lungs to other parts of the body, the primary treatment is chemotherapy given either alone or in combination with radiation therapy.
-The approach your MSK doctors recommend will depend on the stage of your disease.
+Small cell lung cancer spreads quickly from the lungs to other parts of the body.
+For most people, chemotherapy is part of the primary treatment.
+It usually is given with immunotherapy or radiation therapy.

 New Drug Approaches

 For many people, the best treatment plan is to join a clinical trial that tests new drugs.
 These research studies test drugs either alone or together with more standard treatments.

 We are testing several new treatments for small cell lung cancer.
 Some use an antibody to target a chemotherapy drug specifically to tumor cells.
 Other drugs target growth pathways.
 Several of these new treatments show early promise.

 We also are researching what makes small cell lung cancer grow and spread.
 Our focus is on molecular factors, such as proteins, DNA, and RNA.
 Our goal is to stop cancer from growing by developing targeted therapies for specific molecules.

 For non-small cell lung cancer tumors that can be removed with surgery, we give chemotherapy before or after surgery.
 Even tumors completely removed during surgery or killed by radiation therapy can return.
 This happens if microscopic (very tiny) cancer cells travel from the primary tumor to other areas.
 Our medical oncologists will work closely with your surgeon.
 They will decide if adding chemotherapy to your treatment plan before or after surgery may give you a better result.